What NFL Bettors Need To Know About Home-Field Advantage Before The 2022 Season

 Disadvantage from travel Disadvantage from travel

-The mental and physical toll of traveling has eased over time.
-Whether it's the travel itself becoming less taxing, the hiring of sleep scientists to optimize sleep schedules or improving technology enhancing game preparation during travel, there are plenty of reasons traveling teams are at a much smaller disadvantage than they were a decade or two ago.
+The mental and physical tolls of traveling have eased over time.
+Whether it's the travel itself becoming less taxing, the hiring of sleep scientists to optimize sleep schedules, or improving technology enhancing game preparation during travel, there are plenty of reasons traveling teams are at a much smaller disadvantage than they were in previous decades.

 Referee bias Referee bias

 Some data supports the notion that referees are inherently biased towards home teams, most likely due to the pressure to appease home crowds.
 In the three seasons before 1999, home teams had a 62.0% win rate and 52.6% cover rate.
-Then in 1999, the NFL introduced challenges and instant replay for the first time.
-In the three seasons following the change, the home-team win rate dropped to 56.9%, and their cover rate dropped to 49.7%.
+Then, in 1999, the NFL introduced challenges and instant replay.
+In the three seasons following the change, the home team's win rate dropped to 56.9%, and their cover rate dropped to 49.7%.

 Fans affect footbal Fans affect footbal